 • You pay $50 per month at the pharmacy — CMS handles the rest

-The BALANCE Model for Medicare Part D (Starting January 2027)
+The BALANCE Model for Medicare Part D (Not Launching in 2027)

 • Runs from January 1, 2027 through December 2031